w3c/wai-curricula/content/designer/navigation-design.md

   * breadcrumb trails to communicate the current location within the site
   * site maps to provide an overview of the entire website
   * search functionalities to navigate to specific parts of the site
+* evaluate the amount of site navigational components in use, and select components that help users navigate and orient

 #### Teaching Ideas for Topic